Student Symposium will take place on Thursday, April 19. The Student Symposium schedule is available online.

 We’re so glad that you found your way to Beloit College.
-We know it’s not easy to transfer schools in the middle of your college career, but we're confident you’ll find your decision to become a Beloiter well worth it.
+We know it’s not easy to transfer schools in the middle of your college career, but we're confident that you’ll find your decision to become a Beloiter well worth it.

 The seminar focuses on classroom and co-curricular activities surrounding the required common text (to be read before New Student Days).
 You will meet other transfer students, both American and international, and begin to learn your way around Beloit College.
 Your seminar leader serves as your academic advisor until you declare a major.